IDEA4RC/idea4rc-helm-capsule/README.md

 Another way to alter the chart configuration is by overriding values when executing the install command by leveraging the ```--set``` switch.
 Multiple values can be overridden by passing multiple switches.

+:warning: **remeber to change the default passwords in the values.yaml!**

 ## How to Deploy

 Either clone or download the sources from this repo:
 ```
 git clone https://gitlab.lst.tfo.upm.es/idea4rc/idea4rc-helm-capsule.git